litoco/Docs/CloudDocs/deploying_node_js_app/README.md

         ports:
         - containerPort: 5000
 ```
-4. Then we create this deployment in the `test-namespace` by running `kubectl apply -n test-namespace -f deployment.yaml`
+4. Then we create a deployment based on the above `deployment.yaml` file in the `test-namespace` by issuing the following command\
-5. To check if the server was running fine or not we can issue command `kubectl -n test-namespace get pods` then grab the name of any one pod, (Pod is the
+`kubectl apply -n test-namespace -f deployment.yaml`
-   one that runs the app inside itself) and check the its log by executing the command `kubectl -n test-namespace logs nodejs-server-deployment-6d5b88f49f-rxv9f`\
+5. To check if the deployment was successful or not we can issue command `kubectl -n test-namespace get pods` then grab the name of any one pod, (Pod is the one that runs the app inside it) and check the its log by executing the command `kubectl -n test-namespace logs nodejs-server-deployment-6d5b88f49f-rxv9f`\
-   We get output as `Server running at http://0.0.0.0:5000/`which means that our servers are working.
+   We get output as `Server running at http://0.0.0.0:5000/`which means that the deployment was successful and our servers are running.

  ###### Creating kubernetes service to access the nodejs server

  In order to access this nodejs sever we need to create a service.
+This service will expose our 3 applications instance running on different pods outside of this kuberenetes world.
 To create a service we will create `service.yaml` file\
    `Service.yaml`
    ```
 apiVersion: v1